 Most crucially, the curriculum structure and module records, as published on each programme page, are used to facilitate online enrolment and timetabling processes, linking the activity of the UAO with other key areas of the University.

 In order to ensure the curriculum of a programme or a module remains current, existing content can be modified.
-The University operates a three-tier programme modification process which distinguishes between module changes, minor programme changes (known as minor modifications) and major programme changes (known as enhanced modifications).
-The procedures related to all levels of modifications are outlined in the documents below.
+The University operates a streamlined programme modification process which combines module changes and minor programme changes (known as minor modifications) and distinguishes those from major programme changes (known as enhanced modifications).
+The procedures related to both levels of modifications are outlined in the documents below.